MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 coda-network genesis upload <VERSION>
 ```

+Since the genesis ledger must be combined with the keypairs needed this command will also ensure the corresponding keysets have been uploaded.

 ### Configuration Deployment

 The configuration deployment will consist of collecting all the "online" keys and the genesis ledger and uploading them to the kubernetes secret service.
 This tool should expose similar functionality to the existing tool, allowing users to upload keypairs to the kubernetes ConfigMap however not splitting out the task into predefined groups but rather allowing arbitrary keysets to be deployed.

 ```
-coda-network deploy <KEYSET_NAME>
+coda-network deploy <GENESIS_VERSION>
 ```

-This would attempt to find all the keypairs in a given keyset locally or remotely and upload them to the Kubernetes secret service.
+This would collect all the "online" keypairs needed by the provided genesis version locally or remotely and upload them to the Kubernetes secret service.

 ### Network Deployment and Monitoring